nikhilaravi/learn-node/README.md

 * ***response*** - this is the object which contains the information that you send back to the user.

-`response.writeHead(200)` sends back a status code of 200 in the response header to say that everything is okay.
+`response.writeHead(200)` sends back a status code of 200 in the response header to the request to say that everything is okay.
+The response headers are used to describe the resource being fetched or the behavior of the server.

-The response header is a way for the client to know the status of the request ........////
+The status code is a 3-digit HTTP status code, like 404.
+The second argument of the `writeHead` function are the response headers.
+This function must be called before `response.end()`.

 Now start the server!
 In the command line type: